lKry0/lKry0/README.md

-# Hi, I'm John Doe 👋
+# Hi, I'm Tinea Sorin 👋

-## Software Engineer | Web & Backend Developer
+## Forntend & Backend Developer

 I'm a software engineer with a strong interest in building clean, scalable, and user-focused applications.
 I enjoy solving real-world problems using modern technologies and best development practices.